Atlanta Chiefs: Later years and revival (1969–1981)

-After the 1972 season, the team owners sold the team to the owners of the Atlanta Hawks.
-After the sale, the team was renamed the Atlanta Apollos and played their home games at Grant Field on the campus of the Georgia Institute of Technology for the 1973 season.
+After the 1972 season, the Chiefs folded, as the team owners returned the franchise to the league.
+Prior to the 1973 season, OmniGroup, owners of the Hawks and Flames, secured a franchise, naming it the Atlanta Apollos, and played their home games at Grant Field on the campus of the Georgia Institute of Technology for the 1973 season.
 The Apollos experienced their worst season in franchise history in 1973, posting a 3–7–9 record just two seasons removed from playing for the championship.
 Following the 1973 season, the franchise folded.

 The Chiefs brand would remain dormant for several years until the name and logo (altered slightly) were revived in 1979 when the Colorado Caribous franchise moved to Atlanta, with Cecil and Ted Turner as owners.
 Turner had purchased the Caribous franchise for $1.5 million and relocated them following a conversation he had with Cecil about the sport.
 This new franchise included notable players such as Victor Nogueira, Adrian Brooks, Mark MacKain, Carl Strong, Webster Lichaba, Jomo Sono, and Louis and George Nanchoff.

 After the 1979 season, David Chadwick was hired away from the Fort Lauderdale Strikers to serve as team manager.
 Keith Furphy was also traded to the Chiefs from the Detroit Express before the 1980 season.
 After an abysmal 7–25 season in 1980, Chadwick brought Brian Kidd to the team on a loan from Bolton Wanderers F.C.
 While the team's prospect improved during the 1981 season, including increased attendance and a division championship, a lack of profitability led Turner to pull the plug on the team after that season.
 For these three seasons the team once again played at Atlanta Stadium (by this time renamed Atlanta–Fulton County Stadium), while also playing at Omni Coliseum for two NASL Indoor seasons.